jan-revay/Teaching/Assembler programming/ARM32.md

 ## Books

 * [Modern Arm Assembly Language Programming: Covers Armv8-A 32-bit, 64-bit, and SIMD 1st ed.
 Edition by Daniel Kusswurm](https://www.amazon.com/Modern-Assembly-Language-Programming-Armv8/dp/1484262662)

+## Exercises

+* What is object file?
+What sections does it usually have?
+What are they used for? (e. g. what is .bss section used for, what is .text segment used for etc...)